Life of the Mind

-Assistant professor of urban policy and planning and teacher of New York City history at Hunter College, Victoria Johnson has embraced the intriguing the task of reviving interest in the once internationally famous botanist, David Hosack, telling a story that simultaneously offers facets of the history of the young nation.
+An assistant professor of urban policy and planning and teacher of New York City history at Hunter College, Victoria Johnson has embraced the intriguing task of reviving interest in the once internationally famous American botanist David Hosack, telling a story that simultaneously offers facets of the history of the young nation.

-Educated in Europe, Hosack was a visionary who put to work daily, tirelessly an enormous practical ability, 46 years of dedicated work.
-He “had a sturdy toolbox of a heart.”
-To Hosack “all failures and setbacks” were “opportunities for self-improvement and renewed optimism.”
+Educated in Europe, Hosack was a visionary who put to work daily, tirelessly an enormous practical ability, resulting in 46 years of dedicated work.
+He “had a sturdy toolbox of a heart”; to Hosack, “all failures and setbacks” were “opportunities for self-improvement and renewed optimism.”

-Hosack was born in 1769 in British-occupied New York City during the Revolution, and died in 1835.
+Hosack was born in 1769 in British-occupied New York City during the American Revolution and died in 1835.
 Imposing, tall, and attractive, Hosack married four times and had three children, one of whom worked with him creating Elgin, America’s first botanical garden.

 Hosack sought plants that not only inspired an appreciation of floral beauty but that possessed healing powers.
 He advocated turning gardens into natural classrooms for teaching the use of plants to treat or cure.
 Often seen hunting plants along the Hudson, he shared seeds and plants with many like-minded men.
-Throughout most of his life, Hosack learned in person or protracted correspondence about plants and horticulture from the foremost practitioners of new ideas, especially from the mentor of his years in England, William Curtis, proponent of the Linnaeus system.
-Johnson offers vivid portraits of some of his many famous friends and acquaintances, American, French, and British, among them Benjamin Rush, DeWitt Clinton, Alexander Humboldt, Francois Andre Michaux, and the painter and museum creator Charles Wilson Peake.
+Throughout most of his life, Hosack learned in person or through protracted correspondence about plants and horticulture from the foremost practitioners of new ideas, especially from the mentor of his years in England, William Curtis, proponent of the Linnaeus system.
+Johnson offers vivid portraits of some of Hosack’s many famous friends and acquaintances—American, French, and British—among them Benjamin Rush, DeWitt Clinton, Alexander von Humboldt, François André Michaux, and the painter and museum creator Charles Willson Peale.
 Most were involved in various ways in “the international effort to catalogue the flora of the whole planet.”
-President Jefferson ordered Lewis and Clark to bring back from their great expedition seeds, plants, drawings, and notes, and Hosack impatiently requested access to them.
+President Thomas Jefferson ordered Lewis and Clark to bring back from their great expedition seeds, plants, drawings, and notes, and Hosack impatiently requested access to them.

 David Hosack “had done more than any man of his generation to foster in his fellow Americans a fascination with plants.”
 “Over and over, in the face of criticism and misfortune,” Johnson writes, “he rallied people around him to create the charitable, medical, and cultural institutions that make cities inhabitable and that educate a nation for generations to come.”

 “Botany illiteracy” once blighted the American landscape.
-But today more than 400 Botanical Gardens grace the nation.
-Having read this extraordinarily well-searched and well-written biography, Johnson’s readers may stand at the heart of Manhattan in front of Radio City Music Hall in Rockefeller Center and imagine Hosack’s Elgin Botanical Garden buried beneath.
+But today more than 400 botanical gardens grace the nation.
+Having read this extraordinarily well-researched and well-written biography, Johnson’s readers may stand at the heart of Manhattan in front of Radio City Music Hall in Rockefeller Center and imagine Hosack’s Elgin Botanical Garden buried beneath.

 I wanted to read the final chapter of this brilliant, inspiring story sitting in my own lush garden in the mountains of western North Carolina.
 So I did.